Rubber-Duck-999/HouseGuard-SystemProcessor/README.md

 ![Rust](https://github.com/Rubber-Duck-999/HouseGuard-SystemProcessor/workflows/Rust/badge.svg)

-HouseGuard-SystemProcessor is a Rust component that is part of the HouseGuard solution.
+HouseGuard-SystemProcessor is the Rust component that is part of the HouseGuard solution.

 ## Installation